-The municipality has reviewed and adopted the Spatial Development Framework during 2018/19 Financial year and this plan continues to guide development within the municipality until it is reviewed.
+The municipality has reviewed and adopted the Spatial Development Framework during 2013/14 Financial year and this plan continues to guide development within the municipality until it is reviewed.
 The enactment of the Spatial Planning and Land Use Management Act (SPLUMA), 2013, which came into effect during July 2015 necessitates that the SDF be reviewed to be consistent with the provision of the Act.
-Currently the Municipal Spatial Development Framework is compliant with provisions of the Spatial Planning and Land Use Management Act.
+The budget provision has been made for the review of the SDF in the 2017/2018 financial year.
+This will assist in making sure that the communities from the disestablished Aganang municipality find expression in our SDF.